JeffCoster/merge/ex1.md

    ],
 ```

->- element-fills is an object containing an array of objects, each object contains element to source mappings for a single data source
+>- elementFills is an object containing an array of objects, each object contains element to source mappings for a single data source
 >>- in the example, there are two of these objects, for data sources globals, and productList
 >>- the dataSrcJpath value is the json path to the required data source within dataSources, i.e dataSources.globals,
 and dataSources.productList